Apple ProRes RAW combines the well-known visual and workflow benefits of RAW video with the incredible real-time performance of ProRes.

-An established element in many professional production pipelines, ProRes RAW has been adopted now by over 30 different cameras from leading Japanese manufacturers, with more on the way.
-Here’s a quick summary of its benefits:
+An established element in many professional production pipelines, ProRes RAW has been adopted now by over 50 different cameras from leading manufacturers, with more on the way.
+Here’s a quick summary of the benefits:

-- Maintain original pristine sensor data, ensuring the key elements are captured: High Dynamic Range, Wide Color Gamut, Bit Depth, and Resolution — including large resolutions or high frame rates
+- Maintains original pristine sensor data, ensuring the key elements are captured: high dynamic range, wide color gamut, bit depth, and resolution, including large resolutions or high frame rates

-- Bypass in-camera compression and limitations on resolution, frame rate, and depth
+- Bypasses in-camera compression and limitations on resolution, frame rate, and depth

-- Provides greater latitude for post-production and grading due to increased amount of per-pixel information
+- Offers greater latitude for post-production and grading due to increased amount of per-pixel information

-- Enhanced codec efficiency – variable bit rate adjusts based on image complexity
+- Enhanced codec efficiency – variable bit-rate, adjusted based on image complexity

-- Reduced file sizes and increased stream count for editing vs CDNG and 4444 Video-based codecs.
+- Reduced file sizes and increased stream count for editing vs Cinema DNG and 4444 video-based codecs.

-- Reduced transcoding – only make convert to RGB color spaces on export
+- Reduces transcoding – only convert to RGB color space on export

 - Superior performance in both playback and rendering